Ergodicity for stochastic 2D Boussinesq equations with a highly degenerate pure jump Levy noise: Introduction

 Note that in \eqref{2.1} we consider a highly degenerate stochastic forcing $\sigma_\theta \mathrm{d}W_{S_t}=\alpha_1\cos(x_1)\mathrm{d}W_{S_t}^1+\alpha_{2}\sin(x_1)\mathrm{d}W_{S_t}^2 +\alpha_3\cos(x_2)\mathrm{d}W_{S_t}^3+\alpha_{4}\sin(x_2)\mathrm{d}W_{S_t}^4$, which acts only on a few Fourier modes and exclusively through the temperature equation.
 This shall lead to some difficulties that are different from those in \cite{Foldes-2015} and \cite{Peng-2024}.
 To be more precise,

 $(i)$ the interaction between the nonlinear and stochastic terms in \eqref{2.1} is delicate, and leads us to develop a novel infinite-dimensional form of the H\"{o}rmander bracket condition.
-However, due to the different noise levels and the introduction of a new generalized condition Lemma \ref{lemma3.2} for the Lévy process, our analysis of the H\"{o}rmander bracket condition is more concise;
+However, due to the different noise levels and the introduction of a new generalized condition (Lemma \ref{lemma3.2}) for the L\'{e}vy process, our analysis of the H\"{o}rmander bracket condition is more concise;

 $(ii)$ for proving the ergodicity of \eqref{2.1}, we need to use Malliavin calculus and anticipating stochastic calculus to establish equi-continuity of semigroup, and provide the weak irreducibility for the solution process of \eqref{2.1};